-Minu has never been outside the confines of her small village in one of the poorest parts of India.
-She’s never been to school, and she hasn’t got many friends.
+Minu had never been outside the confines of her small village in one of the poorest parts of India.
+She’d never been to school, and she didn’t have many friends.

-“She cannot do much due to her impaired vision,” explains her mother Sunita.
+“She cannot do much due to her impaired vision,” explained her mother, Sunita.
 “She mostly sits alone or helps with simple chores around the house… She has no friends as she never went to a school.”

-Time is running out for the girl who’ll soon turn ten.
-The white spots from the cataracts in her eyes are growing, and, for a girl without sight in a developing country, the future doesn’t look bright.
+Time was running out for the girl who would soon turn 10.
+The white spots from the cataracts in her eyes were growing, and, for a girl without sight in a developing country, the future didn’t look bright.

-She pauses, then adds with a heavy heart, “I wish my daughter received treatment for her vision impairment.
+She paused, then added with a heavy heart, “I wish my daughter received treatment for her vision impairment.
 I wish her sight is restored and she can attend school with the other children.”

-So Minu sits quietly in the yard by herself.
+So Minu sat quietly in the yard by herself.
 Waiting for someone like you.